randomaccess2023/MG2023/Video 44/README.md

 fatal: refusing to merge unrelated histories

-## Step 11
+## Step 12
 `git pull origin main --allow-unrelated-histories`

 Now, the existing works present in the **GitHub repository** have been downloaded in our local directory

 We are ready to push our code to __GitHub__ finally

-## Step 12
+## Step 13
 `git push -u origin main`

 Refresh your __GitHub repository__ to see your new work in there

-> You actually do not need 12 steps.
+> You actually do not need 13 steps.
 I explained the process like that to address the errors that occur frequently.
 You can get the job done in 7 steps only.

 >> This is what you actually need to do
 - Step 1: `git init`